What does trauma have to do with food compulsions?

 With trauma, there are often feelings of hopelessness, helplessness, and powerlessness.
 Paradoxically, eating can be a response, a way to soothe the pain of powerlessness and also as a way to effect change, to express power and agency.

 Emotional wounds, loss and trauma can heal – but they need to be brought to the light of day.
 The pain of emotional loss needs to move – to be felt, honored, grieved, and seen so new life can emerge.
-In my experience, in many ways, the healing process is a grieving process – feeling, honoring, and integrating these emotional losses.
+In many ways, the healing process is a grieving process – feeling, honoring, and integrating these emotional losses.

 Healing trauma brings greater resources to the nervous system and drains the frozen energy and overarousal, bringing the nervous system to rest and greater regulation.
 With this rest, the food compulsion – either the pursuit of food or the obsession with controlling it – can unwind.